 - Sent from my iPhone – This sign-off can indicate that eventual typos in your email occurred because you were typing on your phone.
 It also makes your email sound casual.

-- Have a wonderful weekend – An email sign-off you can use on Fridays which sounds thoughtful.
+- Have a wonderful weekend – An email sign-off you can use on Fridays sounds thoughtful.

-- Happy [weekday] – A friendly email ending which sounds genuine.
+- Happy [weekday] – A friendly email ending that sounds genuine.